-Two years ago, in my previous article, I introduced OceanBase as a relational distributed database that supports strong consistency, horizontal scaling, and multi-datacenter deployment.
+Two years ago, I introduced OceanBase as a distributed relational database designed for strong consistency, horizontal scalability, and multi–data center deployment.

 OceanBase DB documentations uses a lot of terms like OBServers, OBProxy, Zone and much more.
 These three components defines how an OceanBase cluster is physically organized.
 Let's start from the OBServer.